Implementing Fast AlphaZero

 Results

-We also tried path consistency optimization, which forces the value predictions to be consistent along search paths:
+We also tried path consistency optimization, which forces value predictions to stay consistent along search paths:

-It helped the network learn faster, though honestly I’m still not 100% sure why it works so well.
+It made the network learn faster, although I’m still not entirely sure why it helps as much as it does.

-The code is on GitHub if you want to check it out.
-Fair warning: getting it to run well takes patience.
+The code is on GitHub if you want to look through it.